klanting/BU-2024-Summer-CS391-Final-Project/README.md

 ## Color Picker
 The colorPicker component is made by Tibo Verreycken.
-This picker has multiple components.
+(It is recommended to read this part of the README using an editor that supports LaTeX) This picker has multiple components.
 This color picker has lots of (complex) mathematical formulas.
 All these calculations are done by myself.